2DegreesInvesting/ds.rpy/README.md

 ## Syllabus

-### Use case: Run complex Python code from RStudio
+### Use case: Running complex Python code from RStudio

 Objective: